aws-neuron/aws-neuron-samples/neuron-problem-detector/ecs-npd-cdk/README.md

 This project contains CDK code to provision :

 * An ECS Cluster and one Inf2.xlarge EC2 instance joining the cluster.
-* An ECS Task Definition for Neruon Problem Detector and Recovery
+* An ECS Task Definition for Neuron Problem Detector and Recovery
 * An ECS Service that run the containers as Daemon in all instances
 * Related IAM roles and log groups